-How do I pay for my Medicare Supplement policy?
+How Do I Pay for My Medicare Supplement Insurance Plan?

 Medicare Supplement insurance plans are offered by private insurance companies and may help you pay for out-of-pocket costs for services covered under Original Medicare (Part A and Part B).

-Both your Medicare Part B and Medicare Supplement plan usually require a monthly premium payment, but Medicare Part A usually does not.
+Both your Medicare Part B and Medicare Supplement insurance plan usually require a monthly premium payment, but Medicare Part A usually does not.
 Most people get premium-free Medicare Part A by paying Medicare taxes while working for at least 10 years.
-(If you have to pay for Part A, you’ll pay up to $413 each month in 2017.)
+(If you have to pay for Part A, you’ll pay up to $437 each month in 2019.)

-The Medicare Part B premium is between $109 and $134 for most people in 2017 (you can read more about the Part B premium here).
+The standard Medicare Part B premium is $135.50 in 2019 (you can read more about the Part B premium here).

 Some plans may offer discounts depending on how you pay — for example, if you pay up front once a year, or if you pay using electronic funds transfer.
 With an electronic funds transfer, you can set up a monthly payment to debit automatically from a checking account or credit/debit card.
 Different plans may have different payment options.

-Several factors can influence your Medicare Supplement plan costs.
+Several factors can influence your Medicare Supplement insurance plan costs.

 - The first factor is what your plan covers.
-All 10 Medicare Supplement policies available in most states (A, B, C, D, F, G, K, L, M, and N) offer at least some of the following benefits: Medicare Part A hospital cost coinsurance, Medicare Part B coinsurance, first three pints of blood, Part A hospice care coinsurance or copayment, skilled nursing facility care coinsurance, Part A deductible, Part B deductible, Part B excess charges and limited coverage of foreign travel emergencies.
-Different plans may cover the same thing–for example, skilled nursing facility care coinsurance–but one plan may cover it at 50% and one may cover it at 100%.
+All Medicare Supplement insurance policies available in most states (A, B, C*, D, F*, G, K, L, M, and N) offer at least some of the following benefits: Medicare Part A hospital cost coinsurance, Medicare Part B coinsurance, first three pints of blood, and hospice care coinsurance or copayment.
+Some Medicare Supplement plans may cover at least some of these Medicare-approved expenses: skilled nursing facility care coinsurance, Part A deductible, Part B deductible*, and Part B excess charges.
+Some plans offer limited coverage of foreign travel emergencies.
+Different plans may cover the same expense–for example, skilled nursing facility care coinsurance–but one plan may cover it at 50% and one may cover it at 100%.